codeforamerica/citizen-onboard/readme.md

 We'll handle the rest and ping you know when the slideshow is up.

 If you need ideas for teardowns, [check the issues](https://github.com/codeforamerica/citizen-onboard/issues).
-Above all else, do something that is important to you.
+Above all else, do something that is important to the world and important to you.

-If you have ideas for teardowns but don't want to do it yourself, [add an issue](https://github.com/codeforamerica/citizen-onboard/issues/new) for the community.
+If you have ideas for teardowns but don't want to do it yourself, [add an issue](https://github.com/codeforamerica/citizen-onboard/issues/new) and describe why it's important.

 Questions?
 Reach out [@lippytak](http://twitter.com/lippytak)